-The ADA suggests difficulty chewing and a parched tongue or lip are also common signs of dry mouth.
+Difficulty chewing and a parched tongue or lip could also be common signs of dry mouth.
 Keep in mind this condition starts with an absence or reduction of saliva, which usually helps remineralize teeth against bacteria.
 You may therefore learn of increases in plaque or cavities at your regular dental visit as well.

 Can Anxiety Cause Dry Mouth?

 Well, in a sense.
 Whether only a few or many symptoms of dry mouth crop up, they might disappear for a time then flare up again depending on your daily routine.
 Feeling anxious or stressed can reduce the flow of saliva in your mouth, but for some people it isn't the anxiety itself that produces it – it's the antidepressant or related medication they're taking.
 Dry mouth is a known side effect of antidepressants, anti-psychotics, antihistamines, beta-blockers and muscle relaxants, as well as treatment for Parkinson's disease and epilepsy.
 When an anxiety medication causes dry mouth, the symptoms usually appear after starting a course of treatment.

 Anxiety and its medications aren't the only causes of dry mouth, however.
 Breathing through the mouth (due to congestion), Sjogren's Syndrome and dehydration are some other common causes.